strimzi/strimzi.github.io/_posts/2023-12-06-where-is-Strimzi-1.0.0.md

 Neither 0.1.0 nor 0.2.0 were of course production-ready.
 They were just the first steps on a long road.
-But with every release, we added more and more features, fixed bugs, and improved things ... and suddenly, we had our first production users and the first companies started to offer commercial products based on Strimzi.
+But with every release, we added more and more features, fixed bugs, and made improvements ... and suddenly, we had our first production users and the first companies started to offer commercial products based on Strimzi.
 With more and more users, we started thinking about releasing Strimzi 1.0.0.

 But there was a thing on the horizon ... the _ZooKeeper-less Apache Kafka_ (also called _KRaft mode_).